dashabezik/Morley/doc/appendix_b.md

   and heatmaps visualizing the conclusions on statistical significance of the morphometric changes.

 > 1. ***Statistical analysis.*** Each sample group is tested for Gauss distribution using the Shapiro-Wilk test,
 > with a p-value threshold of 0.05.
-Next, the null hypothesis that the means for two sample groups are equal is tested
+Next, the null hypothesis that the means for two groups are equal is tested
-> using either parametric Unpaired T-test or nonparametric Mann-Whitney test, depending on the results of normality testing.
+> using either parametric Unpaired T-test or nonparametric Mann-Whitney test, depending on the results of the Shapiro-Wilk test result.
 > The p-value below 0.05 is used as default criterion for rejecting the null hypothesis.
 > 2. ***Germination efficiency.*** Germination efficiency is calculated as the ratio of the number of plants
 > with the length of roots and sprouts above the germination threshold (simultaneously) divided by the total number of plants.
+\[1-\dfrac{NG}{TN}\]
+where NG - number of non-germinated seedlings, TN - total number of plants.
-> 3. ***Root length***.
+> 4. ***Root length***.
 The programm calculates two parameters for roots: "root sum" and "root max".
-> The first parameter is the sum of the lengths of all the roots of a plant.
+> The first parameter is a plant total root length.
 > The second parameter is the length of the longest root of a plant.
-> 4. ***Tables***.
+> 5. ***Tables***.
 Tables with individual parameters: a table in which the columns are the names of the groups,
 > and the rows are the plant number, the values are presented in $mm$ for lengths and in $mm^2$ for area.
 > There may be gaps in this table, such situations mean that this parameter for a particular plant is null,
 > which does not mean a null value for another parameter (for example, the plant already has a root, but does not yet have a sprout).